mesosphere/marathon/docs/docs/deployments.md

 A deployment consists of steps.
 The steps are executed one after the other.
 The next step is only executed, if the previous step has finished successfully.

-There are circumstances, where a step will never finish successfully.
+There are circumstances where a step will never finish successfully.
 For example:

 - the new application does not start correctly
 - the new application does not become healthy